 Packaging now must consider tamper-evident features and anti-counterfeiting measures such as secure holograms and black-light verification.
 Companies even offer bespoke authentication systems and designs to meet unique briefs.
 Anti-counterfeiting technologies focus on seals and stickers.
 They need to be easy to apply but impossible to modify.

-Firstan, based in Cambridge, have invested in ‘in-line’ application of Sensomatic, checkpoint and various other security tags to ensure products are tamper-proof.
+Ar Packaging (formerly Firstan), based in Cambridge, have invested in ‘in-line’ application of Sensomatic, checkpoint and various other security tags to ensure products are tamper-proof.
 Their ‘M-lock’ system gives a clear indication that any tampering has occurred.

 Innovation in temperature-controlled packaging has involved a move away from water based-coolants to emerging technologies such as advanced phase-change materials (PCM) and vacuum insulated panels (VIPs).
 Some packaging even has ‘hibernation’ capabilities, allowing the drugs to be placed in a refrigerated area and remain protected for extended periods of time.